schmaustech/ansible-spx/README.md

 ## Ansible Playbook Collections

 Below is the list of Ansible playbooks in this repository and their function.
-The grouping of playbooks can be run independently or as a whole.
-Some of the playbooks can be used in other settings not just related to the general scope of this documents topic.

 | **Playbook**    | **Description/Function**                                                                                                       | **Status**          |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------|---------------------|